 Setareh Law Is Here to Help Your Recover Fair Compensation after a Car Accident

 You are entitled to fair compensation if you were injured by a negligent driver and suffered airbag-related injuries.
-Determining how to pursue financial compensation after such an accident can be complicated; you should consult a trusted California personal injury lawyer to protect your right to compensation.
+Determining how to pursue financial compensation after such an accident can be complicated; you should consult a trusted Beverly Hills car accident attorney to protect your right to compensation.

 At Setareh Law, we aggressively advocate for the rights and interests of our clients who have been injured in accidents caused by another party’s negligence.
 Setareh Law is proud to offer unparalleled client service and in being available for our clients around the clock during such a turbulent time in their lives.
 Schedule a consultation with us today through our website’s contact form or call (310) 659-1826.
 We also speak Spanish.